A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions

 \section{Conclusion}

-In this paper, we conduct a comprehensive summarization and analysis of the existing HybridQA task.
+In this paper, we comprehensively summarize and analyze the existing HybridQA task.
 Firstly, we study twelve mainstream HybridQA benchmarks, including their experiment settings and application scenarios.
-Considering that the solutions of these benchmarks have strong commonalities, we analyze their most common challenges of them, which are also the main challenges of the HybridQA task.
-To demonstrate the current progress in addressing these challenges, we outline the present methods for these challenges, compared with their advantage and disadvantage.
-Although current approaches have improved systems in many aspects, improvements in some aspects are still very insufficient.
-Finally, we propose four important but under-explored directions of the HybridQA task, to inspire the researchers and build a powerful and reliable HybridQA system.
+Considering that the solutions of these benchmarks have strong commonalities, we analyze their most common challenges, which are also the main challenges of the HybridQA task.
+To demonstrate the current progress in addressing these challenges, we outline the present methods for them, compared with their advantages and disadvantages.
+Although current approaches have improved systems in many aspects, improvements in some parts are still very insufficient.
+So at the end of this paper, we propose four important but under-explored directions of the HybridQA task to inspire a more robust and reliable HybridQA system.